pistolla/enerlytics_documentation/system_design.md

-# User Authentication and session management
+# Technical documentation for Developers